reswitched/reswitched.github.io/_posts/2017-12-29-Development-Setup.md

 you need a modern version of Node.JS.
 You can follow the tutorial on the [Node.JS website](https://nodejs.org/en/download/package-manager/).

+You will also need to install the base development tools package for your OS, as they are necessary to build some of the PegaSwitch dependencies:

+- For ArchLinux: `sudo pacman -Syu base-devel`
+- For Ubuntu/Debian: `sudo apt-get install build-essential`

 You then need to clone and install PegaSwitch.

 ```